vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

 Synapse Image
 -------------

-The generic Synapse image does not have any Synapse specific application entrypoint defined, executing it will drop a user into the Python interpreter.
+The generic Synapse image does not have any Synapse-specific application entrypoint defined; executing it will drop a user into the Python interpreter.
 The ``-py37`` tags use Python 3.7.
 It can be found on Dockerhub at `Synapse <https://hub.docker.com/r/vertexproject/synapse>`_.